-Let's do a little exercise: Picture your jewelry box, jewelry bowl, jewelry stand, box of older jewelry in your closet or safety box, where ever you keep yours.
+Let's do a little exercise: Picture your jewelry box, jewelry bowl, jewelry stand, box of older jewelry in your closet or safety box, wherever you keep yours.

 Now, try to picture each pair of earrings.